C0nw0nk/Nginx-Lua-Anti-DDoS/README.md

 Minification / Compression of files removing white space and nulled out code / lines JS JavaScript, CSS Stylesheets, HTML etc

+Ability to use Redis as a cache storage soloution

+Ability to use Memcached as a cache storage soloution

+Ability to use lrucache as a cache storage soloution

+Ability to use shared.DICT memory as a cache storage soloution

+## Support for Additional services

+Supports Tor services .Tor

+Supports Lokinet services .Loki

+Supports Ethereum name services .ENS

+Supports The invisible internet project .i2p

+Supports Freenet

+Supports IPFS inter planetary file system

+Supports IPNS inter planetary name system

+Supports SWARM network

+Supports Radicale

+Supports any port matches node or hidden service that nginx is protecting

+Supports zeronet

 ## Customization of error pages responses and webpage outputs

 Custom error page interception to replace with your own error pages